Sebobo/Shel.Blog/README.md

 * `Entries to show` How many items should be shown at most.
 * `Author` The author which will be included in the xml.
 * `Description for the feed` A short description which will be included in the xml.

+### Configure allowed content types

+By default the blog article allows most elements defined in `Neos.NodeTypes`.
+To add your own types, add `'Shel.Blog:Constraint.Article': true` as supertype to them.

+The reason for this is that there might come new elements via plugins that don't work well with the blog in standard or AMP mode.

+Therefore you should make sure that those elements work well there.

 ### Html content